Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

-There are 3 shallow steps leading up to the front door and 3 leading down from the French doors to the garden.
-Internally both floors are level.
+Accessibility: There are 3 shallow steps leading up to the front door and 3 leading down from the French doors to the garden.

 Offers: Holiday Cottage guests have free entry to Felbrigg Hall and selected local National Trust properties during their stay (listings in cottage welcome folder).